SteveSmith16384/wbt/README.md

 a tempest (80's arcade game) clone in java, and a small project for playing with git.

+Retro-fitted to be multiplayer using Generic Multiplayer Connctor.

 playable, and fairly true to the original, though not a full feature-complete clone.

 <strong>game summary</strong> for those not familiar with tempest:<br/>